-Two of the clearest examples of potential malpractice are:
+Three of the clearest examples of potential malpractice are

-- cheating, or facilitating cheating, in an assessment; and - attempting intentionally to manipulate a result so that it does not reflect the Learner's actual performance in an assessment.
+- Cheating, or facilitating cheating, in an assessment; and - Attempting intentionally to manipulate a result so that it does not reflect the Learner's actual performance in an assessment. - Deliberate misuse of AI to complete an assessment in a manner contrary to the guidance provided by CMI.

-The following list gives some examples of the types of incident that may occur (noting that the list is not exhaustive or prescriptive):
+The following list gives some examples of the types of incidents that may occur (noting that the list is not exhaustive or prescriptive):